 Throughout our interactions with patient organisations, we are committed to ensuring that all collaborations reflect the common values of integrity, maintenance of independence, respect, equity, transparency and mutual benefit.
-These values underpin our guidelines for Working with Patient Groups, which must also be followed by any agency working with patient organisations on our behalf.
+These values underpin our Directive, which must also be followed by any agency collaborating with patients and patient organisations on our behalf.

 Our support of a patient organisation is always based on a written agreement.
 The agreement clearly states the purpose, the amount of any financial support and a description of any significant indirect or non-financial benefits.
 In accordance with industry guidelines, we make public details of our relationships with patient organisations, including a list of collaboration projects and a brief description of the nature of our support.
 This list is updated annually.